craigmiller160/VideoManagerClient/README.md

 Make sure that the version number in the package.json and deployment.yml files are unique, or else the image won't be built properly.

-First, run `yarn dist` to build the artifact.
+First, run `yarn build` to build the code.

-Then, run `sh deploy.sh` to deploy the artifact to Kubernetes.
+Then, run `yarn prepDeploy` to prepare the artifact.

+Lastly, run `kube-deploy` (from k8s deployment app).